pmem/dev-utils-kit/README.md

-# Jenkins Configuration
+# Jenkins shared functions and scripts

 ## Overview
+This directory contains shared functions and scripts meant to be used with jenkins pipelines.
+Jenkinsfile and pipeline are required beforehand to start a job.

+## Jenkins Configuration

+### Overview
 Jenkins is a self contained, open sourced automation server which can be used to automate tasks related to building and testing.
 Its functionality can be expanded by installing plugins.

 Jenkins main function is to launch jobs.
 Jobs are scripts that cover managing repositories, building and testing.
 Jenkins pipeline is a script that is launched by Jenkins job.
 Each pipeline consists of build stages that follow one another, for example: download repository, build, test, etc. Each stage consists of steps that are actual commands ran on an actual device under test - which which is called: Node.

-## Warning
-Files in this repository consist of scripts and functions meant to be shared and used in other repositories.

 ## Requirements
 To run tests it is recommended to install these plugins first: